 (b) any other person appointed, employed, seconded or engaged to assist the Commission.

-[Section 4 amended by No. 72 of 1990 s.
+[Section 4 amended: No. 72 of 1990 s.
 4; No. 3 of 1991 s.
 4; No. 30 of 2006 s.
 4.]

 5. Power to appoint Commission

 Without in any way prejudicing, limiting, or derogating from the power of the Governor to make or authorise any inquiry, or to issue any Commission to make any inquiry, the Governor may, under the Public Seal of the State, appoint any person or persons to be a Royal Commission, generally or upon such terms of appointment as the Governor thinks fit, to inquire into and report upon, and, where so required or authorised by terms of appointment, to make recommendations in respect of any matter specified in the appointment.